Eligibility

 (B) attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States.

 The employer must provide documentation to prove that the job requires someone with special qualifications and that the intended employee meets those qualifications.
-Furthermore, the department is required to pay a required salary that meets a minimum set by the US Department of Labor to the intended employee.
-The individual’s paycheck must come from the hiring entity.
-H-1B visa status is employment based.
+Furthermore, the employer is required to pay a salary to the intended employee that meets a minimum set by the US Department of Labor (called a “prevailing wage).
+The individual’s paycheck also must be paid by the hiring entity.

 The United States Citizenship and Immigration Services (USCIS) makes the final decision on whether the individual qualifies for the H-1B visa classification.
-The H-1B visa is employer specific, which means that a USCIS approved H-1B petition that was submitted by Middlebury College/Middlebury Institute of International Studies at Monterey (Middlebury) authorizes the scholar to work only in the position specified in the petition.
+The H-1B visa is employer specific.
+This means that a USCIS approved H-1B petition submitted by Middlebury (for a Middlebury College or the Middlebury Institute of International Studies at Monterey employee) authorizes the scholar to work only in the position specified in the petition.
 A scholar who has an H-1B visa approval from another employer is not automatically eligible to work at Middlebury/MIIS.
-An H-1B worker may work for more than one employer at the same time, but each employer must file a separate H-1B visa petition.
+An H-1B worker may work for more than one employer at the same time, but each employer must file a separate H-1B visa petition and obtain approval.

 Application Process

 As of 2023, Middlebury contracts with an immigration law firm to process all H-1Bs on our behalf.
 After an official offer of employment in writing is issued (a contract or offer letter), ISSS is notified.
 Then ISSS will contact the prospective employee to determine what, if any visa support services may be needed.
-If needed, we determine if the person will need to have H-1B status to work.
-ISSS then notifies Middlebury’s General Counsel Office and they work with the contracted immigration law firm to initiate the contact with the prospective employee to gather information needed for them to prepare the H-1B petition to be submitted to USCIS.
-Please note the estimated time it takes to do all the required steps to prepare and file an H-1B petition with USCIS is usually about 2 months.
-USCIS can take several months to approve an H-1B petition.
-The H-1B process cannot be done any more than 6 months before the intended start date of the position and/or intended H-1B status period legally.
+If needed, ISSS determines if the person will need H-1B status to work.
+ISSS then notifies Middlebury’s General Counsel Office and they prompt the contracted immigration law firm to initiate contact with the prospective employee to gather information needed for them to prepare the H-1B petition to be submitted to USCIS.
+Please note the estimated time it takes to do all the required steps to prepare and file an H-1B petition with USCIS is usually at least 2 months.
+USCIS can take several more months to approve an H-1B petition.
+Legally, an H-1B petition can only be filed no more than 6 months before the intended start date of the position and/or anticipated H-1B status period.

 Once the H-1B petition has been approved by USCIS, an approval notice (I-797 Approval Notice) will be sent to the law firm.
 The employer will give copies of the petition and the approval notice to the employee.

-If the employee is not in the United States at the time of the approval, the employee can then apply for an H-1B visa at a US Embassy or Consulate in order to travel to the U.S. to enter and be granted H-1B status.
+If the employee is not in the United States at the time of the approval, the employee is then eligible to apply for an H-1B visa at a US Embassy or Consulate, which is needed for them to travel to the U.S. to enter and be granted H-1B status.

-If the employee is in another status, the employee may begin work in the H-1B status once the approval notice is received by the employer and the start date has been reached whichever is later.
+If the employee is in another status and their petition is filed as a “change of status” from within the U.S., the employee may begin work in the H-1B status once the approval notice is received by the employer and the start date has been reached, whichever is later.

-If the employee is in H-1B status either with Middlebury or another employer, the employee can begin working as soon as proof that USCIS received by Middlebury and the start date has been reached whichever is later.
+If the employee is already in H-1B status either with another employer or Middlebury, the employee can begin or continue working with Middlebury as soon as the employee has proof that USCIS received the Middlebury petition and the start date has been reached, whichever is later.

 Checking In and Orientation